uiceds/cee-492-project-2025-gasc/cee492_report.typ

 #v(0.3em)

-#highlight[ Initial sources came from The _Journal of Hydrology_ @Anderson, _River Research and Applications_ @Brown, _Water Resources Research_ @Davis, and the _Journal of the Transportation Research Board_ @Yousefpour2021.
-More on this subject is covered later in this report.]

 == The Problem of Bridge Scour

 Bridge foundations transfer structural loads to the underlying soil or bedrock.
 However, hydraulic forces, particularly during flood events, can compromise this stability through scour, which is the erosion of sediment around abutments and piers.
 In fact, hydraulic-related issues are the leading cause of bridge failures in The United States @LeeBridge.
 Some researchers have even estimated that scour alone can result in the cause of 20-100 bridge collapses per year in the United States @Flintetal.
 There are complex interactions which drive potential bridge failures. #v(0.3em)